-IV.
+2.3.
 Requesting Confidentiality from the University

-How Dominican University Will Weigh the Request and Respond.
-If a complainant discloses an incident to an employee but wishes to maintain confidentiality or requests that no investigation into a particular incident be conducted or disciplinary action taken, Dominican University must weigh that request against the university's obligation to provide a safe, non-discriminatory environment for all.
+If a complainant discloses an incident to an employee but wishes to maintain confidentiality or requests that no investigation be conducted or disciplinary action taken, Dominican University must weigh that request against the university's obligation to provide a safe, non-discriminatory environment for all.